-At Abbey Village Primary School, we want our music provision to impact our children in the ways listed below.
+We want our music provision to have a positive impact on our children.
 We want our children to become musical, creative pupils.
-In order to achieve this, our children will show:
+Our children can:

-We monitor the impact of our music provision through whole school pupil perceptions, termly assessments, lesson observations and monitoring of lesson outcomes.
+We monitor the impact of our music provision through whole school pupil perceptions, lesson observations and monitoring of lesson outcomes.